 The house/coach batteries (and chassis batteries in certain models) are located in a compartment beneath the interior entrance steps.
+With the Residential Refrigerator, the house batteries will be located in a separate exterior compartment.

-• Unfasten the step retainer, then lift the step upward and remove to service batteries.
+Unfasten the step retainer, then lift the step upward and remove to service batteries.